major/rhel7stig-sphinx/doc/source/medium.rst

 # grep cert_policy /etc/pam_pkcs11/pam_pkcs11.conf

-cert_policy =ca, ocsp_on, signature;
+cert_policy = ca, ocsp_on, signature;
-cert_policy =ca, ocsp_on, signature;
+cert_policy = ca, ocsp_on, signature;
-cert_policy =ca, ocsp_on, signature;
+cert_policy = ca, ocsp_on, signature;

 There should be at least three lines returned.
-All lines must match the example output; specifically that "oscp_on" must be included in the "cert_policy" line.

-If "oscp_on" is present in all "cert_policy" lines, this is not a finding.
+If "oscp_on" is not present in all "cert_policy" lines in "/etc/pam_pkcs11/pam_pkcs11.conf", this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~